“the 10th of February. A Piano concerto. Accompaniment. 2 violins, 2 violas, 1 flute, 2 oboes, 2 bassoons, 2 horns, 2 clarinets, timpani and bass”.

 and then He appears…

 Advocate Peter Gutmann, on Classical Notes, writes about the 20th Concerto.
-“A piece”, he calls his work, “an essay of the heart”, I would call it, because apart his very fine writing and excellent research, this page was written from the heart!
+“A piece”, he calls his work, “an essay of the heart”, I would call it.
 With the generous permission he himself expresses, I will end my post with excerpts from his Classical Note on the 20th Concerto.

 “Friederich Blume pinpoints its unique historical importance as the moment in which the decisive turn to the modern concerto took place.
 For Blume, K. 466 was the very first concerto in which conventionalisms cede to the spontaneous expression of artistic individuality and “the language of the heart.”